 - Heavy whipping cream – You can substitute with ready-made whipped topping.

-- Vanilla extract – I prefer pure but use what you have.
+- Vanilla extract – Pure or imitation is fine.
+Use what you have.

 - Powdered sugar – Also known as confectioners sugar.

-- Lemon sandwich cookies – You’ll use the cooking and their filling.
+- Lemon sandwich cookies – You’ll use the cookie and it’s filling.

 - Milk – Any variety will work